UVA-Computer-Vision-Lab/uva-computer-vision-lab.github.io/teaching/README.md

 * index: add address and schedule
 * logistics: add a lot
-* syllubus: refer to many, add acknowledge, invite some guests
+* syllabus: refer to many, add acknowledge, invite some guests
 * homework, projects
+* add announcement
+* how to get some feedback from the students